meelgroup/frat-xor/format.md

 ## Overview

-The FRAT-XOR-BNN proof format supports FRAT-style proofs extended with theory reasoning; the current design is meant to be easily emitted by CNF-XOR-BNN solvers.
+The proof format supports FRAT-style proofs extended with theory reasoning; the current design is meant to be easily emitted by CNF-XOR-BNN solvers.

 Correspondingly, XLRUP is an elaborated proof format supported by the `cake_xlrup` verified proof checker.